Utkarsh731/python-interview-coding/README.md

 q18.
 Given an array of strings, return the common prefixes, if not found return an empty array.
 Ex. ['abcd', 'abb', 'acd'] -> return 'a'

+q19. write the code to find the second max element in the array